Create and submit an EMI scheme using auto-generated documents.

 If you're already convinced that an EMI scheme is right for you then book a free consultation.
 Our experts will make sure your company is eligible and answer any questions you might have.
 There's no obligation to use Vestd afterwards (though we hope you will!).

-What is an Enterprise Management Incentive scheme?
+What is an EMI Scheme?

 An Enterprise Management Incentive (EMI) scheme, is a government-backed, tax-advantageous share options scheme.